openscaler-training/docker-K8s-Training/KCA - Foundation/CNCF & Linux Foundation/1 - CNCF K8S Certification path.md

 			"roughness": 2,
 			"opacity": 100,
 			"angle": 0,
-			"x": -400,
+			"x": -360,
 			"y": -1320,
 			"strokeColor": "#000000",
 			"backgroundColor": "black",
-			"width": 513,
+			"width": 427,
 			"height": 75,
 			"seed": 282573100,
 			"groupIds": [],
 			"strokeSharpness": "sharp",
 			"boundElements": [],
-			"updated": 1670882327599,
+			"updated": 1670882457377,
 			"link": null,
 			"locked": false,
 			"fontSize": 20,
 			"fontFamily": 1,
-			"text": "We are aiming to prepare you to pass the exam \nand get certified or at least gain the  or acquire \nthe knowlage to pass ", "rawText": "We are aiming to prepare you to pass the exam \nand get certified or at least gain the  or acquire \nthe knowlage to pass ", "baseline": 68,
+			"text": "We are aiming to prepare you to pass the\nexam and get certified (CKA) or at least \ngain the same level of knowledge ", "rawText": "We are aiming to prepare you to pass the\nexam and get certified (CKA) or at least \ngain the same level of knowledge ", "baseline": 68,
 			"textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "We are aiming to prepare you to pass the exam \nand get certified or at least gain the  or acquire \nthe knowlage to pass "
+			"originalText": "We are aiming to prepare you to pass the\nexam and get certified (CKA) or at least \ngain the same level of knowledge "
+		},
+		{
+			"type": "text",
+			"version": 353,
+			"versionNonce": 900643866,
+			"isDeleted": false,
+			"id": "meTlFV2n",
+			"fillStyle": "hachure",
+			"strokeWidth": 4,
+			"strokeStyle": "solid",
+			"roughness": 2,
+			"opacity": 100,
+			"angle": 0,
+			"x": -760,
+			"y": -1300,
+			"strokeColor": "#000000",
+			"backgroundColor": "black",
+			"width": 355,
+			"height": 50,
+			"seed": 406329370,
+			"groupIds": [],
+			"strokeSharpness": "sharp",
+			"boundElements": null,
+			"updated": 1670882523082,
+			"link": null,
+			"locked": false,
+			"fontSize": 20,
+			"fontFamily": 1,
+			"text": "the certification is not our target \nbut the knowledge is.", "rawText": "the certification is not our target \nbut the knowledge is.", "baseline": 43,
+			"textAlign": "left",
+			"verticalAlign": "top",
+			"containerId": null,
+			"originalText": "the certification is not our target \nbut the knowledge is."
+		},
+		{
+			"type": "text",
+			"version": 358,
+			"versionNonce": 230514842,
+			"isDeleted": false,
+			"id": "BWc7S3Jn",
+			"fillStyle": "hachure",
+			"strokeWidth": 4,
+			"strokeStyle": "solid",
+			"roughness": 2,
+			"opacity": 100,
+			"angle": 0,
+			"x": -1140,
+			"y": -1240,
+			"strokeColor": "#000000",
+			"backgroundColor": "black",
+			"width": 355,
+			"height": 50,
+			"seed": 2127510106,
+			"groupIds": [],
+			"strokeSharpness": "sharp",
+			"boundElements": null,
+			"updated": 1670882546844,
+			"link": null,
+			"locked": false,
+			"fontSize": 20,
+			"fontFamily": 1,
+			"text": "the certification is not our target \nbut the knowledge is.", "rawText": "the certification is not our target \nbut the knowledge is.", "baseline": 43,
+			"textAlign": "left",
+			"verticalAlign": "top",
+			"containerId": null,
+			"originalText": "the certification is not our target \nbut the knowledge is."
 		}
 	],
 	"appState": {